-Thirdly, it were negotiations between two parties-the Government and the PNA.
+Thirdiy, it were negotiations between two parties-the Govcrimient and the PNA.
 Both sent their top negotiators.
 The PNA sent its President, Vice-President and the Secretary-General.
 They were not selected by us.
-They were given full mandate to reach an accord and not to acr as messengers.
+They were given full mandate to reach an accord and not to act as messengers.

-acre taken as a compulsion, he said, his side too had a Central Committee, Cabinet and Assembly members to consider.
+if consultations with Council were taken as a compulsion, he said, his side too had a Central Committee, Cabinet and Assembly members to consider.